romm27/unity-visual-novel-framework/README.md

 Additionally, you can use the example scripts provided as a reference since the language itself follows easily replicable patterns.

+You can find the example arc file inside "Assets/Data/Arcs/Example_Arc".

 # Project Setup Instructions